nielsberglund/nielsblogsource/content/posts/2021-01-05-write-a-python-39-language-extension-for-sql-server-machine-learning-services.md

 * installed Python 3.7.9.
 * after installing Python, we installed the `pandas` module, as it is not installed by default: `pip install pandas`.
+* ensured that Python was on the `PATH`,
 * created a system environment variable `PYTHONHOME` pointing to the install directory of Python 3.7.9.
+The  post has been updated since, and the `PYTHONHOME` variable is not necessarily needed.
 * assigned read and write permissions for the SQL Server instance-specific *Launchpad* service, and the `ALL APPLICATION PACKAGES` group to the Python install directory.
 * downloaded the Python language extension zip file to a location accessible by SQL Server.